-At The Johns Hopkins Center for Talented Youth (CTY), we encourage kids to explore the things that make them happy.
+At the Johns Hopkins Center for Talented Youth (CTY), we encourage kids to explore the things that make them happy.
 Let them choose their own adventures from this reading list for bright kids compiled by CTY’s reading experts, or connect them with fellow readers through CTY's Summer, Online, and Family programs.

-Beginning Readers (Pre-K-1st Grade)
+Beginning Readers (Pre-K-Grade 1)

 Young Readers (Grades 2-3)